 - 458 pixels-per-inch

 The notch is something that's caused controversy ever since it first appeared on the iPhone X in 2017.
-Since then, it's been copied by many competitors to expand the screen-to-body ratio.
-Until a more elegant solution is found, we feel it's a compromise worth making.
+Since then, it's been copied by many competitors to expand the screen-to-body ratio, even Google with its most recent Pixel 3 XL.
+Until a more elegant solution is found - without sacrificing the super convenient Face ID tech - we feel it's a compromise worth making.

 In daily use, for the most part, it doesn't negatively impact the awesome viewing experience that is offered by the iPhone's 6.5-inch OLED display.